 "If they don't go ahead and make it stricter on carnivals, you're going to have a lot more victims," she said.

-Gee had no criminal record before his arrest, according to Indiana court records.
+no criminal record before his arrest, according to Indiana court records.
 That means a background check would not have precluded his hiring, but the victim's mother wants better laws to make sure ride operators are able to provide full names and identifying information to police.

 "They need to prove who their employees are, and just stop hiring people off the street for cash money.
 You know, everybody has all these missing kids and stuff, and these carnies are getting by with it," said the mother.

 Grant County court records show Gee has pleaded not guilty to the two felony child molestation charges against him.
 He is scheduled for a court hearing on July 29, with a jury trial scheduled for Dec.
 10. His bond was set at $250,000.

 Grant County Prosecutor Jim Luttrull said the charges against Gee thus far are a Class A felony and a Class C felony.
 He declined to discuss the allegations against Gee.

 The older victim's mother said that, in addition to pushing for new legislation, she is focused on her daughter's healing.

 "She’s 13, and now here he's traumatized her for the rest of her life," said the mother.
 "She's going to have to receive counseling.
 How's she supposed to trust another adult?"